-I am quadruple fellowship trained in the field of cornea & anterior segment surgery from Moorfields Eye Hospital (London) and New Zealand National Eye Centre (Auckland).
-I have over 10 years of ophthalmic surgical experience.
+Dr Mo is quadruple fellowship trained in the field of cornea & anterior segment surgery from the world renowned Moorfields Eye Hospital (London) and New Zealand National Eye Centre (Auckland).
+He holds the postgraduate UK Certificate in Laser and Refractive Surgery (CertLRS) and has over 10 years of ophthalmic surgical experience having completed:

 FRCOphth 2013 (Royal College of Ophthalmologists, London)